thayral/tactile-slip-detection-pze/index.md

 This enables the model to learn *what should be ignored* during manipulation, without sacrificing early slip sensitivity.

 #### Supervision strategies

+Perturbations are rare and short events, underrepresented in the data.
+We adopt targeted learning strategies.

 <p>